 Utah Property Tax

 If you’re thinking about moving to Salt Lake City, Ogden or anywhere else in Utah, you’ll want to know about local property tax rates.
 The good news is that Utah has some of the lowest property taxes in the country.
-The statewide average effective tax rate, which is the total amount of taxes paid each year as a percentage of a home’s market value, is just 0.55%.
+The statewide effective tax rate, which is the total amount of taxes paid each year as a percentage of a home’s market value, is just 0.49%.

 Before making the move, you’ll also want to take a look at our Utah mortgage guide, where you’ll find plenty of information about rates and getting a mortgage in the Beehive State.